pa-ulander/color-buddy/README.md

 1. Open any file in a language covered by `colorbuddy.languages` (defaults include CSS, HTML, JS/TS, Markdown, and more)
 2. Look for the inline color indicator next to recognized color codes
-3. Click the color value (or use the hover link) to launch VS Code's color picker
+3. Hover over the color swatch or code to open vscode's tooltip and display color details
-4. Choose a new color; ColorBuddy keeps the original format when possible
+4. When hovering a color definition, the tooltip will contain VS Codes colorpicker enchanced with color information.

 ## Supported Color Formats